 Con: Returns Have Been Underwhelming

-For those investing in commodities and farm stocks, consider that the S&P GSCI Agriculture Index has reported an average annual loss of 5% in the last ten years, and nearly 11% loss over the previous five years.
+For those investing in commodities and farm stocks, consider that the S&P GSCI Agriculture Index has reported an average annual loss of 3% in the last ten years, but nearly a 7% gain over the previous five years.

 Con: You Are at the Mercy of the Weather and Climate